Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding: Experiments

 \subsection{Visualization and Qualitative Result}

-As shown in Fig.~\ref{fig:6}, we visualize moment span predictions for all the 1550 QVHighlights \textit{val} videos, for all the 20 moment queries in the region-guided decoder.
-Compared with previous methods in Fig.~\ref{fig:1}, RGTR introduces explicit regional guidance through anchor pairs, effectively eliminating numerous overlapped predictions and enhancing diversity.
+As shown in Fig.~\ref{fig:6}, we visualize all 20 dynamic anchors in the region-guided decoder on QVHighlights.
+Compared with previous methods in Fig.~\ref{fig:1}, RGTR introduces regional guidance through anchor pairs, effectively enhancing query diversity and eliminating numerous overlapped proposals.

 In Fig.~\ref{fig:7}, we illustrate a qualitative example on QVHighlights, where the sentence corresponds to multiple moment spans.
-Since our method emphasizes enhancing prediction diversity, RGTR generates more accurate moment predictions than other methods, especially in the case of requiring simultaneous attention to different center coordinates and durations.
+Since our method emphasizes enhancing query diversity, RGTR generates more accurate predictions than other methods, especially in the case of requiring simultaneous attention to different center coordinates and durations.